 Looking for an affordable city break with a difference this summer?
 Step forward Grenoble - the other 'Capital of the Alps'.
 This compact city in the Dauphiné region of southeast France, all too often thought of as a winter-only destination, has so much to offer urban explorers.

-Think warm, sunny days spent admiring period architecture, checking out scenic views, spying famous artwork, sipping on Chartreuse cocktails, and cheese-sampling - just a few of the things you can do in this Alpine city among the mountains.
+Think warm, sunny days spent admiring the period architecture, checking out scenic views, spying famous artwork, sipping on Chartreuse cocktails and cheese-sampling - just a few of the things you can do in this Alpine city.

 1. You're guaranteed a crowd-free start

 Fly through petite Grenoble Alpes Isère Airport in winter and you'll contend with thousands of powder-hungry snow-lovers hitting the slopes of popular resorts throughout the ski season.

 Go in summer, and what a difference!
 Gone are the countless groups wielding trolleys piled precariously high with ski paraphernalia and departure boards listing flights off across Europe and beyond.

 On a peaceful day from late spring to late autumn, it's not unusual to see only a handful of flights listed.
 What better excuse do you need to stop and stay in a peaceful, activity-filled city that has plenty of surprises in store?

 For a warm and sunny city break, Grenoble ticks every box.
 Sitting in the foothills of the low Alps, Grenoble enjoys fresh, humidity-free air as well as pleasant daytime temperatures and plenty of sunshine, especially between May and September.